gabriel-dehan/chronicondb-client/README.md

 ### Notes

 - Mobile was not planned at first so the CSS is not mobile first.
 Not the cleanest but 🤷‍♀️
+- There are
+  - 493 Enchants
+  - 1218 Skills
+  - 753 Items

 ## Roadmap

 ### Post release

+- [ ] Fix multiword search (currently searches words separately)
+- [ ] Fix mobile drawer scroll bug
+- [ ] Fix enchant pools that are sometimes incorrect for epic enchants
+- [ ] Fix title and metas for the SPA Redirect page
 - [ ] Create issues for `TODO:` and the post release roadmap
 - [ ] Map item category - types automatically in the item parser (reduce uniq should do the trick)
 - [ ] Update or change the infinite scroll to support react 17+